What is Familismo?

 Familismo is an important phenomenon to understand in order to ensure that Spanish-speaking patients are being treated respectfully, responsibly and effectively.

-To learn more about how Stratus Video can bring video remote interpretation to your facility, fill out the form on the bottom of this page.
+Click here to learn more about how we can bring video remote interpretation to your facility.